 scholastic groundmotive 139-141

-The scholastic basic motive has no place for heart as the religious centre and radical unity of human existence.
-It results in reason becoming the centre of human nature; and does not accept the radical character of the fall into sin.
+The scholastic basic motive has no place for the heart as the religious centre and radical unity of human existence.
+It results in reason becoming the centre of human nature, and does not accept the radical character of the fall into sin.

 If human nature does not have a religious centre, how can it be affected by sin?
 RC doctrine denies the inner conception of human nature.
 It is this that caused the problem of the relation between theology and philosophy – the distinction between saving theology and profane (or secular) sciences comes from this distinction.